Course materials for UCL module COMP0160

 Once again, consider the effect of the different parameters.

-For all three of these apps, the collected data is saved to a file on the headset, which we will download after the lab and post to Moodle.
-Each experiment is identified by a 4-letter code, which you should make a note of in order to retrieve your data later.
-Please also note the number of the headset you are using — the 4-letter namespace is reasonably large (~450,000) but random collisions are possible between devices.
+We again provide applications that automate a series of experimental trials with randomised values and gather responses.
+As with the week 7 experiments, the collected data is saved to a local file on the headset, which we will download after the lab and post to Moodle.
+Make sure to record the identifying 4-letter code so that you can retrieve your data later.
+Please also note the number of the headset you are using.

 These two experiments differ only in the sounds used.
 You only need to do one of them, though you are welcome to do them both if you have the time and inclination.
 It may be interesting to compare whether there is any difference between the results obtained with the two sound sets.